cfrancia/spectral/README.md

 The methods avaliable for asserting depend upon the type under test and what traits are implemented.

+As described below, it's recommended to use the macro form of `assert_that!` to provide correct file and line numbers for failing assertions.

 ### Failure messages

 For failing assertions, the usual panic message follows the following format: